Time-uniform log-Sobolev inequalities and applications to propagation of chaos: Application to log and Riesz interactions

 For the exploding part $K_1$, we have

 where $p \in \bigl(1, \frac d{s+1}\bigr)$ and $p^{-1} + q^{-1} = 1$.
 For $\lvert x\rvert > R$, we observe

 For the non-exploding part $K_2$, we have

-Thanks to Proposition~\ref{prop:MkV-log-Riesz-wp-reg}, the mean field flow $(m^\varepsilon_t)_{t \geqslant 0}$ enjoys uniform bounds on its $L^\infty$ norm and its moments, as all moments of its initial value $m_0^\varepsilon$ is finite.
+Thanks to Proposition~\ref{prop:MkV-log-Riesz-wp-reg}, the mean field flow $(m^\varepsilon_t)_{t \geqslant 0}$ enjoys uniform bounds on its $L^\infty$ norm and its moments, as all moments of its initial value $m_0^\varepsilon$ are finite.
 Thus, we have, uniformly in $t$,

 So we have obtained $\sup_{t\geqslant 0} \lVert \varphi^\varepsilon_t \rVert_{L^\infty} < \infty$, and the first claim of Theorem~\ref{thm:HJB-global-lip-hess} implies that $\lVert \nabla u^\varepsilon_t \rVert_{L^\infty}$ is uniformly bounded.
 Taking the limit $\varepsilon \to 0$, we recover the uniform spatial Lipschitz bound on $u_t$ and thus by the perturbation lemma of Aida--Shigekawa, the flow $(m_t)_{t \geqslant 0}$ satisfies a uniform LSI.